 The wireless range of the E65BTNC is excellent.
 With an obstructed range of 59ft, you will be able to leave your audio source at one place and move around a small apartment or office without hearing frequent audio cuts.
 You shouldn’t have any problems, especially if you keep your audio source on you.

 Like most Bluetooth headphones, the JBL E65BTNC have too much latency for video content or gaming.
 However, the 120ms measured is significantly lower than most Bluetooth headphones we’ve reviewed so far which are usually around 200ms.
 Also, with the included cable, you can use the headphones passively and get rid of the latency issues.

 The JBL E65BTNC are above-average closed-back over-ears that are versatile for a variety of use cases.
 These noise-canceling headphones have decent isolation performance but might be a bit disappointing when compared to high-end headphones in the same price range.
 However, they do everything pretty well and should satisfy most users.
 When compared to other headphones below, they tend to lack a longer battery life or a compatible app.
 On the upside, they have better wireless range and the in-line microphone is a welcomed addition.
-See our recommendations for the best noise cancelling headphones, the best noise cancelling headphones under $200 and the best noise cancelling over-ear headphones.
+See our recommendations for the best noise cancelling headphones and the best noise cancelling headphones under $200.

 The Bose QuietComfort 35 II are better headphones than the JBL E65BTNC.
 They have better neutral sound quality and their noise cancelling feature is one of the best we’ve tested so far.
 They are also one of the most comfortable headphones we’ve reviewed.
 On the other hand, the JBLs have better wireless range and feel more stable since they have higher clamping force on the head, which can be useful during physical activity.
 They also have an in-line microphone that the QC 35 II lack.